MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/index.md

 ---
 title: "Map Control Concepts and Examples | Microsoft Docs"
-description: Describes Map Control concepts and provides a list of concepts with links to corresponding documentation. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Map Control Concepts section contains a table with descriptions and links to the various concept articles in this section. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""